-“And if you had known what this means, ‘I desire mercy, and not sacrifice,’ you would not have condemned the guiltless.”
+“And if you had known what this means, ‘I desire mercy, and not sacrifice,’ you would not have condemned the guiltless.'”

 “How you have helped him who has no power!
 How you have saved the arm that has no strength!
 How you have counseled him who has no wisdom, and plentifully declared sound knowledge!”

-But that is not God’s way.
+This is not God’s way.

-Jesus calls us to MERCY!
+Jesus calls us to MERCY.

 How do we help those who don’t know Jesus?
 How do we speak to them?
-Those that don’t have the wisdom of God?

 Hallelujah, what a Saviour!

 Thank You that Jesus is the sacrifice that matters.
 That He shows us Your mercy.